brug-be/railsgirls_guide/part_2_dynamic.md

 ---
 layout: default
 title: Create Rails App
-permalink: /create_rails_app/
+permalink: /part_2/
 ---

-# Create the rails app
+# Part 2 - Creating the Rails app

 * Open the terminal and create a new Rails app